|

 Course Outline |

-This corrosion short course covers a wide range of testing and
+This corrosion short course covers a wide range of corrosion testing and

-monitoring techniques from conventional weight loss coupons, ER and LPR to
+monitoring techniques from conventional weight loss coupons, electrical

 advanced electrochemical impedance spectroscopy (EIS) for routine